skydread1/blog/README.md

 ## 🐍 Contributions

-Feel free to open new issues if you find bugs or want to add new features.
+Feel free to open new issues if you discover bugs or wish to add new features.

 ## 🐍 Disclaimer